Alzheimer's / Dementia

 woman outside reading a book, likely having hiked to this beautiful hilltop, demonstrating traits of super-agers.
 Image by I-bag

 For a little more than a decade, scientists have been studying this cohort of older adults to try to determine what accounts for their superior memories.
 A study of 119 octogenarians in Spain, published in the Journal of Neuroscience in June 2024, found that the brains of super-agers were different from that of their peers.
 The hippocampus and entorhinal cortex, which are important for memory, had more volume, or less atrophy, than the average octogenarian.
-Plus, the connectivity between regions in the front of the brain, which are involved in cognition, were better preserved.
+Plus, the connectivity between regions in the front of the brain, which are involved in cognition, was better preserved.

 The characteristics